rhelmstedter/coding-in-math-class/README.md

 ## Learning to Code

-1. Let students explore the [trinket.io](https://trinket.io) intro to coding.
+Let students explore the [trinket.io](https://trinket.io) intro to coding.
 It is web-based, with nothing to install.
 Low floor: no prior coding experience needed.
 Students edit existing code and see how the output changes.
   - [A Visual Introduction to Python on Trinket.io](https://hourofpython.trinket.io/a-visual-introduction-to-python#/welcome/an-hour-of-code)
-2. Let students choose which culminating activity they want to code.
-This is the only thing that I grade.
-Serves as a formative assessment for the coding.
+Let students choose which culminating activity they want to code.
+Of the entire introduction to python, this is the only thing that I would consider grading.
+I use it as a formative assessment for the coding.
+If students seem to grasp it, we move om.
+If not, maybe we need to spend more time with the basics.
   - [Open-ended Exercise with turtles](https://hourofpython.trinket.io/a-visual-introduction-to-python#/put-it-all-together/pick-an-open-ended-exercise)
-3. Students will probably need a little more to get going before they create programs from scratch.
-Trinket offers more tutorials as well as some awesome string challenges.
+That being said, students will probably need some more basic skills before they create programs from scratch.
+Trinket offers more tutorials.
   - [Python Basics](https://docs.trinket.io/getting-started-with-python#/welcome/where-we-ll-go)
   - [Challenges](https://hourofpython.com/#string-challenges)

+For future projects students can use either [trinket.io](https://trinket.io) or [Google Colabortory (Colab)](https://youtu.be/xoo4mTujM1U).
+Trinket is great because the interface is clean, you can output cool drawings using the turtle module, but it is only free for python 2.
+Google Colab is cool because it integrates with google drive.
+It is built on the Jupyter Notebook and designed for data science applications.

 ## Coding Activities
 - [Collatz Conjecture](coding-activities/Collatz-Conjecture.md)